By Mira Thomas • Last Updated: January 14, 2026

 Let's address the elephant in the room: privacy.
 Early AI keyboards raised serious concerns about sensitive data being sent to remote servers.
 Who wants their passwords, financial details, or private conversations analyzed by third parties?

 The good news?
-In 2025, privacy has become a central feature, not an afterthought:
+In 2026, privacy has become a central feature, not an afterthought.
+With stricter data regulations worldwide and increased user awareness, AI keyboard developers have made privacy their top priority:

 When cloud processing is needed for more complex tasks, users now have granular control: